CNES/Pandora/doc/sources/userguide/usage.rst

 +-----------------------------------+---------------------------------------------------------------------------------------------------------+--------+---------------+---------------------------+----------+

 .. note::
   Cross-checking method cannot be choosen if right disparity map is not calculated.
-See  :left:`rdm_parameters` to activate it.
+See  :ref:`rdm_parameters` to activate it.

 .. _resize_parameters: